anishvetrrivelk/notees2/README.md

-# notees2
+# Notes 2

 This is a full-stack web application built with Node.js, Express, and MongoDB.
 It includes user authentication, post management, real-time chat, and user profiles.
-The application also supports Markdown for post content and includes security measures like CSRF protection and input sanitization.
+The application also supports Markdown for post content and includes security measures like CSRF protection and input sanitization,it helps in communication between various users.

 #Features